rnmapbox/maps/android/install.md

 ## Supported mapbox libraries

-We're only supporting mapbox 10.0 releases.
-11.0 beta has experimental support.
+We're only supporting mapbox 10.16* and 11.*.
+The default is 10.16*.
+Next release will be 11.* only so we recommend updatign to 11.*

 ### Adding mapbox maven repo